apervashov/ai_document_assistant/README.md

 2. **Frontend**: A React interface for uploading files, displaying file contents, and submitting questions.
 3. **Python Script**: A script for vector generation and topic modeling.
 4. **Pinecone**: A vector database for storing and searching document text fragments.
-5. **AI API Integration**: Integration with the Claude 3.5 API or GPT-4 API for text analysis and question-answering.
+5. **AI API Integration**: Integration with the Mistrall API for text analysis and question-answering.

 ## Features